caketuzz/testDM/README.md

 - The bootstrap contains **no concrete data access implementation**

 ### Security
+Security considerations

+Several security concerns are addressed explicitly:

-Activation code verification uses constant-time comparison to mitigate timing attacks.
+#### Activation code verification

+Codes are compared using constant-time comparison to mitigate timing attacks

+Activation codes are:

+time-limited

+attempt-limited

+invalidated after successful use

+#### Brute-force protection

+A bounded number of attempts is enforced per activation code

+Attempt counters are stored server-side

-Brute-force protection is implemented at the activation-code level with a bounded number of attempts.
+Lockout logic is handled at the domain level

-Network-level protections are intentionally deferred to the API gateway.
+#### User enumeration protection

-To prevent user enumeration, API responses do not distinguish between:
+API responses do not reveal whether:

-  - unknown email
+the email exists

-  - invalid activation code
+the activation code is invalid

-  - expired activation code
+the activation code is expired

+All failure cases return neutral responses.
-  Detailed error causes remain internal and are logged for observability.
+Detailed causes are logged internally for observability.

 ---